 I use this app for all photos taken with my iphone6.
 I love that it’s free, easy to learn, and offers the basic editing tools that I need to make my phone photography look way better than the unedited photo.

 This ebook will teach you how to earn money from your blog regardless of the traffic or pageviews that you get.
+No fluff or vague advices.
 The author guides you on what you should do for every pageview-milestone that your blog reaches so that you can make the most of out your traffic.
 You shouldn’t wait until you get 100k pageviews to be earning from your blog!
-This e-book taught me how.
+This e-book taught me how to earn real income even when the blog only has 1,000 pageviews a month.
 Totally worth the price I paid (so affordable!)

 From the beginning, I knew I wanted to earn from affiliates because that’s how most professional bloggers earn their income.
-I’m not even halfway done with this e-course and I’m already seeing the results!
+I’m not even halfway done with this e-course and I’m already seeing the results (from Amazon sales)!

 I’ve been thinking about a product I wanted to sell, but I don’t know how to begin creating one or even marketing it!
 Who better to teach me than Abby Lawson – the blogger who earns her six-figure income from selling products on her blog!
 Book Boss is very comprehensive in teaching me Abby’s personal system on how she does it!
 I like that the course not only applies to the creation of e-books, but to e-courses as well.